michalfapso/kdenlive_slideshow_editor/README.md

 Simplify creation of photo/video slideshows in Kdenlive with Ken-Burns effect (pan & zoom) and automatic synchronization of transitions to music beats.

+You can watch a sample input project here: https://youtu.be/mox07jgtXmU

+And the result after processing it in the slideshow editor is here: https://youtu.be/lvu-4r3QrZo

 ![screenshoot](./doc/slideshow_editor.gif)

-A sample input can be seen here: https://youtu.be/mox07jgtXmU

-And the result after processing in the slideshow editor is here: https://youtu.be/lvu-4r3QrZo

 ## Requirements and building blocks